laravel/docs/blade.md

 #### Displaying Unescaped Data

-By default, Blade `{{ }}` statements are automatically sent through PHP's `htmlentities` function to prevent XSS attacks.
+By default, Blade `{{ }}` statements are automatically sent through PHP's `htmlspecialchars` function to prevent XSS attacks.
 If you do not want your data to be escaped, you may use the following syntax:

     Hello, {!! $name !!}.